r0ml/swift_shell_cmds/README.md

 Once the repository is checked out, it can be built, tests can be run, and command installed to `/opt/local` using the XCode project.
 The target all_commands will build and run the tests for all commands.

 Alternatively, one can use   `swift build` or `swift test` from the command line.
 In this case, the commands are built into the directory .build.
 One can then run the shell script `doInstall.sh` to copy the commands and man pages to `/opt/local`.

-The files in the directory `Work In Progress` are just that.
-They are not (yet) included in building or testing.